bpbond/srdb/README.md

 About srdb
 -----------------------
-This project is not code.
+This project is **not code**.
 Rather, it's a database of published studies about soil surface CO2 flux (soil respiration) in the field, intended to serve as a resource for scientific analysis.